smnorris/bcfishpass/01_prep/04_channel_width/README.md

     ./channel_width_measured.sh

+## Channel width - mapped

+We can directly measure the mapped channel width of FWA rivers.
+Measure width between banks at mid-point of stream segments of FWA rivers, loading to `bcfishpass.channel_width_mapped`:

+    psql -f sql/channel_width_mapped.sql

 ## Channel width - modelled

 To derive channel width for streams where there is no measurement, we model the width based on upstream area and mean annual precip.